hK04/NotionToDoMonitor/README.md

 }
 ```

-2. To use an analysis pipeline you should download data from your database into `data.csv` and used it as described in `analysis.ipynb`
+2. To use an analysis pipeline you should download data from your database into `data.csv` and use it as described in `analysis.ipynb`